(139775) 2001 QG298

 ' is a trans-Neptunian object (TNO) that resides in the Kuiper belt and was discovered on 19 August 2001 by Marc William Buie at Cerro Tololo Observatory.
 It is classified as a plutino, which means that it is in the 3:2 mean motion resonance with Neptune.

+Orbit and classification

+orbits the Sun at a distance of 31.8–46.6 AU with a semi-major axis of 39.2 AU, finishing its orbit once every 245.4 years. is a plutino with a relatively high eccentricity of approximately 0.19 and a large inclination of 6.5° with respect to the ecliptic.
+It is in the 3:2 mean motion resonance with Neptune, thus, is classified as a plutino.

 Physical properties

 is a small plutino occupying the 3:2 mean motion resonance with Neptune.
 Its size is estimated at 122 km assuming a comet-like albedo of about 4%.

 has a double peaked light curve with a large amplitude, which has changed from 1.14 in 2003 to 0.7 in 2010.
 This large amplitude implies that it is actually a contact binary consisting of two elongated components of approximately equal size viewed from almost the equatorial perspective.
 The size of the components separated by the distance of approximately 300 km will be then about 95 km each.
 The density of should be at least 0.6–0.7 g/cm^{3} for it to remain bound.